haz/icaps2026.github.io/content/calls/cfp.md

 - Author notification: 20th February 2026

 ## Author Guidelines
-We welcome submissions of both long (8 pages AAAI style plus one page of references) and short (4 pages plus one page of references) papers.
+We welcome submissions of both long (8 pages plus additional page(s) for references) and short (4 pages plus additional page(s) for references) papers.
 Whether the paper is long or short must be indicated at submission time.
-All papers submitted to ICAPS-26 must be in AAAI Format.
+All papers submitted to ICAPS-26 must be in AAAI Format (see below).

 Over-length papers will be rejected without review.
-A paper is over-length whenever content other than the ethical impacts statement (see below) appears on page 9 (resp.
+A paper is over-length whenever content other than the references and the optional ethical impacts statement appears on page 9 (resp.
 Page 5) of long (resp. short) papers.

 All papers that satisfy length and formatting requirements will be reviewed against standard criteria such as relevance, originality, significance, clarity, and soundness.
 Submissions are expected to meet the high standards of publication expected by ICAPS.
 Please refer to the [reviewing guidelines](organisation/reviewing/) for more details.